 - 1. A minimum overall GPA of 2.75 - 2.
-Graduate Records Examination (GRE) score - 4.
+Combined Graduate Records Examination (GRE) score of 170 ( old GRE score of 800) - 3.
+GRE Subject Area (Psychology) score above 150 ( old GRE score of 500+) - 4.
 Application, vitae/resume, all college transcripts - 5.
 Personal statement - 6.
-Letters of recommendation (3) - 7.
-Application processing fee \$50.00 - 8.
+Letters of recommendation (2) - 7.
+Application processing fee \$30.00 - 8.
 An interview with one or more members of the of the department's Admissions Committee. - 9.
 A minimum of twelve (12) semester credit hours of undergraduate psychology, including at least one course in each of the following courses: abnormal psychology, statistics and social psychology. - 10.
-A score of at least 213 on the test of English as a Foreign Language (TOEFL), if the applicant is a international student.
+A score of at least 213 on the test of English as a Foreign Language (TOEFL), if the applicant is a foreign student with limited English proficiency.